mootw/snout-scout/readme.md

 - heavily normalized database
 - client saves patches (changes) locally until it can sync with the server

-Potentially: ???
-- match predictions (predict the results of a match that has not happened)
-- alliance selection

 Snout-scout is NOT designed to:
 - check standings or scores directly
 - analyse multiple events at once (multiple events can be queried at the server level)